Weather Center Live

-Weather Center Live (previously named Weather Center from its relaunch in March 2009 until May 2011) was an American weather news television program on The Weather Channel.
+Weather Center Live (originally titled Weather Center) is an American weather news television program that aired on The Weather Channel from 2009 until 2021.
 Airing in various timeslots throughout the daytime (and sometimes nighttime) hours and serving as The Weather Channel's de facto flagship forecast program, it features weather forecasts, analysis and weather-related feature segments.
 This program, the current incarnation of Weather Center (which differs in format from the version that debuted in 1998), debuted on March 2, 2009.

 Program history

 1998–2006

 Weather Center debuted in 1998 (replacing WeatherScope) and was originally formatted as a program devoted to hard weather news.
 It had three main blocks: Weather Center AM (focusing on business and leisure weather) from 5am to noon, Weather Center (focusing on ongoing conditions) from noon to 7pm, and Weather Center PM (focusing on coming days' forecasts) from 7pm to 5am.
 In 2000, with the additions of First Outlook and Your Weather Today, the program was reduced to daytime and evening broadcasts.
 Weather Center's presence on The Weather Channel's schedule decreased even further as additional forecast and long-form programs debuted; by the end of 2008, the program aired for only one hour a day during the week.